DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/tooltip.md

 # React Chart - Tooltip

-A tooltip is a small pop-up rectangle displaying information about a series point that the user pauses on.
+A tooltip displays information about a series point when you hover the mouse pointer over it.

 ## Related Plugins

 The following plugins implement the tooltip:

-- [EventTracker](../reference/event-tracker.md) - allows you to handle a click and hover on a point or series
+- [EventTracker](../reference/event-tracker.md) - allows you to handle clicking/hovering a point or series
 - [Tooltip](../reference/tooltip.md) - renders the tooltip

 Note that the [plugin order](./plugin-overview.md#plugin-order) is important.

 ## Basic Setup

-Import the plugins listed above to create a Chart with the tooltip support.
+Import the plugins listed above to create a Chart with tooltip support.

 ### Tooltip in Uncontrolled Mode